-- i.
-Neither the Governing Body, nor any board member, nor any person within hospital administration shall take any actions intended to influence who the nominees are, the nominations process, the outcome of the elections or the decision of the MEC to approve the elections.
-This subsection shall not apply to written comments submitted to the President of the Medical Staff under subsection (g) of this section. - j.
-The election of a chairperson shall not become final until it is approved by the MEC.
-In the event the elected chairperson is not approved by the MEC by the beginning of the Medical Staff Year, the President shall appoint an interim acting chairperson in accordance with this Article until such time as a new Chairperson is approved by subsequent election of the members of the Department and approved by the MEC. - Except as specified in subsection (j) above, the new chairperson will be installed at the annual Medical Staff meeting and will assume his/her/their duties on April 1. - I. Except as otherwise provided in these bylaws, removal and replacement of a departmental chairperson and department representative at-large shall be as set forth in ARTICLE 12 - m.
+- k.
+Except as specified in subsection (j) above, the new chairperson will be installed at the annual Medical Staff meeting and will assume his/her/their duties on April 1. - I. Except as otherwise provided in these Bylaws, removal and replacement of a departmental chairperson and department representative at-large shall be as set forth in ARTICLE 12 - m.
 If a chairperson is removed from the MEC, the chairperson shall be automatically removed from the position of chair of the department. - 9.5-2 Departments of Pathology and Diagnostic Imaging

-The Departments of Pathology and Diagnostic Imaging shall have chairpersons certified by a specialty board in the chairperson's respective specialty that is recognized by the American Board of Medical Specialties (ABMS) or the National Board of Osteopathic Medical Examiners (NBOME).
-The chairpersons shall be selected and approved by the MEC for a three (3) year term no later than its March meeting or, if filling a vacancy before the end of a chairperson's regular term, as specified in Article 12.
-Upon consideration of the appointment of a chairperson, the MEC shall obtain the candidate's consent to serve in the position and to comply with the medical staff rules and policies regarding disclosure of interests.
-The President of the Medical Staff shall promptly notify the governing body of the selection of a candidate.
+Each chairperson shall be a member of the Active Staff in good standing qualified by training, experience, and demonstrated leadership ability for the position.
+The Departments of Pathology and Diagnostic Imaging shall have chairpersons certified by a Specialty Board in the chairperson's respective specialty.
+The chairpersons shall be selected and approved by the MEC for a three year term no later than its March meeting or, if filling a vacancy before the end of a chairperson's regular term, as specified in Article 12.
+Upon consideration of the appointment of a chairperson, the MEC shall obtain the candidate's consent to serve in the position and to comply with the medical Staff rules and policies regarding disclosure of interests.
 A chairperson may be removed as set forth in ARTICLE 12.